VoodooSMBus/VoodooRMI/README.md

 [![Gitter](https://badges.gitter.im/VoodooSMBus/dev.svg)](https://gitter.im/VoodooSMBus/dev?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-A port for macOS of Synaptic's RMI code from Linux.
+A port for macOS of Synaptic's RMI driver from Linux.
 RMI4 is used for touchscreens, touchpads, and other sensors - though this implementation only has code for trackpads/trackpoints.
-Many PS2 trackpads and sensors support other buses like I2C or SMBus, though SMBus is advantageous for macOS due to not requiring ACPI edits.

-This driver communicates over SMBus or I2C.
+This works for both I2C HID trackpads from Synaptic as well as Synaptic's SMBus trackpads.
+When following the instructions below, make sure you only select I2C or SMBus depending on your trackpad's capabilities.

 ## Supported Features
-* Force Touch emulation for clickpads (press down clickpad and increase touched area)
+* Force Touch emulation for clickpads (press down clickpad and increase finger pressure)
-* Up to four finger gestures (Though it can track up to 5 fingers)
+* 3 and 4 finger gestures
-* Buttons
-  * F3A has partial support (Most trackpads use F30 though, which is fully supported), it's only been tested on Clickpads which only have one button.
 * Trackpoint
-* Power Management
-* SMBus Communication
-* I2C Communication
+* SMBus or I2C communication

 ## Compatibility

+Synaptic trackpads generally work over SMBus or I2C, though not both.
+Pay close attention to which bus it works over.

 **SMBus**